pranavjayaraj/Railway-Application-Project/README.md

 # Railway Reservation System
-A software developed using Java SE
+A software developed using Java NetBeans